artemisia-absynthium/ios-text-reader/README.md

 fastest, to check whether it's enough to suit your needs.
 In order to change it, during Tesseract initialization (`ViewController.swift`, rows 25-27) set `G8Tesseract.engineMode` to `.tesseractOnly`.

-If you find that's good for you, than you can delete all of the files in the `TextReader/tessdata` except for the ones called `*.traineddata`, because the other files are used only by Cube.
+If you find that's good for you, then you can delete all of the files in the `TextReader/tessdata` except for the ones called `*.traineddata`, because the other files are used only by Cube.
 In this way you'll sensibly reduce your app size, too.

 ## Configuration